Goncalo-Maria-2001/microtiter-plate-antibiotic-resistance-analysis/README.md

 The structure of the intro section should be as follows:

 ```
-test_n: <name of test>
+test_n: <string without special characters: name of test>
-n_cycles: <number of cycles the tecan plate reader run for>
+n_cycles: <int: number of cycles the tecan plate reader run for>
-n_dilutions: <number of dilutions of the antibiotic tested in the plate>
+n_dilutions: <int: number of dilutions of the antibiotic tested in the plate>
-n_strains: <number of strains in the test>
+n_strains: <int: number of strains in the test>
-n_replicates: <number of replicates in the test>
+n_replicates: <int: number of replicates in the test>
-antibiotic: <name of antibiotic in test>
+antibiotic: <string without special characters: name of antibiotic in test>
-concentrations: <concentrations in test separated by commas>
+concentrations: <comma separated floats: concentrations in test>
 ```

 The structure of the strain blocks should be as follows:

 ```
-strain: <name of strain>
+strain: <string with no speacial characters: name of strain>
-color: <color map to use in plots>
+color: <string: color map to use in plots>
-replicate_n: <list of wells where replicate n is on the plate separated by commas>
+replicate_n: <comma separated subset of well indexes according to plate_data.csv: list of wells where replicate n is on the plate>
 .
 . (there should be one line for each replicate)
 .
-control+: <list of wells where the positive control was performed separated by commas>
+control+: <comma separated subset of well indexes according to plate_data.csv: list of wells where the positive control was performed separated by commas>
 ```

 The structure of the negative control blocks should be as follows:

 ```
-control-: <number of negative controls performed>
+control-: <int: number of negative controls performed>
-<name of negative control>: <wells in which the negative controls were performed>
+<string: name of negative control>: <comma separated subset of well indexes according to plate_data.csv: wells in which the negative controls were performed>
 . (there should be a line for each negative control performed in accordance with the number provided in the first line of the block)
 .
 ```